dhcai21/VReassort/README.md

 ---

 VReassort is a bioinformatics tool designed to **identify viral reassortment events** from genome sequences or constructed phylogenetic trees.
-It integrates sequence-based and tree-based analysis to reveal potential reassortment events across multiple genomic segments.
+It utilizes tree-based analysis to reveal potential reassortment events across multiple genomic segments by pair-wise comparison.
 The tool also supports data simulation and neural network model training workflows for advanced customization.

 ---